-In the first century A.D., the Emporer Caesar Augustus popularized a well-known concept in ancient Rome known, in Latin, as the Pax Romana.
+In the first century A.D., the Emperor Caesar Augustus popularized a well-known concept in ancient Rome known, in Latin, as the Pax Romana.
 The Peace of Rome.
-It was the idea that you could only have peace in the core of the empire by conquering all of the enemies on your borders through war.
-That Rome could only guarantee its citizen's safety by constantly flexing its military muscle.
+It was the idea that Rome could only guarantee its citizen's safety by constantly flexing its military muscle.
 Such that the rest of the world was either too beaten or too afraid to pose a threat.

 And so the emperor was always a symbol of both power and mercy.
+Of violence and of peace.
 You can see it displayed even in Roman artwork.
 There was an artifact dug up in the ruins of Pompeii.
 It was a silver chalice found in the home of a wealthy family.
-And there were two scenes molded into each side of the cup.
+And there were two scenes depicted on each side of the cup.